EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 firewalls.
 And yet, the prototype will allow you to build more advanced features once you need them.

-I'm a Perl guy, so I will show you some Perl code, but the procedure is the same for the other languages.
+I’m a Perl guy, so I will show you some Perl code, but the procedure is the same for the other languages.
 Even the [documentation](https://github.com/xapian/xapian-docsprint) can be built specifically for your language!